runrig-coop/hedgerows/index.md

 > Who steals the common from off the goose.

-I'd first heard these anonymous lines in an interview with historian Peter Linebaugh, commemorating the 800th anniversary of _Magna Carta_.
-He was discussing its lesser known companion, the _Charter of the Forest_, which protected the peasantry's rights to forage and graze their animals on common lands.
+I'd first heard these anonymous lines in an interview with historian Peter Linebaugh, commemorating the 800th anniversary of _Magna Carta_.[^flanders] He was discussing its lesser known companion, the _Charter of the Forest_, which protected the peasantry's rights to forage and graze their animals on common lands.
 It was the first time I'd heard the longer history of the English commons, how it was enshrined in the English constitution and only phased out by